2024 Annual Convention

 Facilitating adherence & responding to resistance in clinical work with youth

-In the presenter's experience as a CE presenter and supervisor, the number one concern raised by those working with youth is, "how do I deal with resistant kids/teens/parents/teachers?!"
+In Dr. Palmiter's experience as a CE presenter and supervisor, the number one concern raised by those working with youth is, "how do I deal with resistant kids/teens/parents/teachers?!"
 This training will examine practical applications of the available science on how to establish adherence with the major players when doing clinical work with youth ages 4 to 18.
 Inevitably, adherence strategies are insufficient, so also reviewed will be practical applications of the research on effective ways of responding to resistance.
 Teaching methods will include slides, videos, humor, case illustrations, Q & A and magic, the latter of which is also a tool that will be reviewed for adherence building and resistance softening.

 How to practice across state lines while adhering to different state regulations